-If you have experience with metal detecting and want to improve your hunting, you’ll probably need to splash out on a more expensive model – and the XP DEUS is my top pick (see below).
-It's an outstanding detector that's suitable for almost any type of target and environment.
+If you have experience with metal detecting and want to improve your treasure hunting, you’ll probably need to splash out on a more expensive model – and the XP DEUS is my top pick (see below).
+It's an outstanding metal detector that's suitable for almost any type of target and environment.
 If you’re new to detecting, however, skip to the “Entry Level” section.

 1. XP DEUS